top of page

 You’re not alone if you’re thinking: “There’s got to be something else.”

-That “something else” might be shockwave therapy, a non-invasive treatment that uses sound waves (yes, literally sound waves) to kickstart your body’s natural healing response.
+That “something else” might be shockwave therapy, a non-invasive treatment where a shockwave machine uses sound waves (yes, literally sound waves) to kickstart your body’s natural healing response.

 It sounds futuristic.
 Some people call it a gimmick.
 Others swear by it.